tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/操作指南/服务迁移/在线迁移/腾讯云上迁移教程/腾讯云 CVM 跨账号迁移_intl_en.md

 ## Start Migration

 1. (Optional) Establish a connection between the source server and the destination CVM.
- - If you are using the private network mode, establish a connection between the source sever and the destination CVM through [VPC Peering Connection](https://intl.cloud.tencent.com/document/product/553), [VPN Connection](https://intl.cloud.tencent.com/document/product/1037), [Cloud Connect Network](https://intl.cloud.tencent.com/document/product/1003), or [Direct Connect](https://intl.cloud.tencent.com/document/product/216).
+ - If you are using the private network mode, establish a connection between the source sever and the destination CVM through [VPN Connection](https://intl.cloud.tencent.com/document/product/1037), [Cloud Connect Network](https://intl.cloud.tencent.com/document/product/1003), or [Direct Connect](https://intl.cloud.tencent.com/document/product/216).
  - Skip this step if you are using the default mode.
 2. Configure the user.json file.
 The user.json file is for configuring the source server and the target CVM.
 It contains the following configuration items: